What Type of Hammock is Best for Car Camping?

 Can sleeping in a hammock regularly permanently damage my back?

 Not if you hang it correctly.
 The key is to achieve a 'happy sag' where your body forms a gentle curve, not a tight 'banana' shape.
 Most people find hammocks more comfortable than sleeping on a lumpy ground pad.
 If you experience back pain, it's usually a sign your hang is too tight, too loose, or the hammock itself is too short for you.
-I felt better in my hammock than my old ground pad after my first few trips.
+Many sleepers feel better in a hammock than on a ground pad after a few trips.

 I heard that you can't use a hammock in the winter.
 Is that true?